 Step 1.
 Click on your initials in the top right corner of Qwilr.
 Head to View All Settings → Account.
 Scroll to the bottom of the page and look for the Office IP Filters section.

 Step 2.
 Click on the + sign to add a new filter.
 From there you'll see 2 fields.
 Add in a name for your IP so you can identify it, and the IP address itself.
 Then click Update IP Filters.

 If you have additional IPs to add, repeat the process.

 Enabling the Filter IP setting

-Once you've added your office IP addresses, you'll be able to start filtering them from views.
-This is applied on a per Page basis, so you'll need to enable this setting on all pages where you want to exclude internal views.
+Once you've added your office IP addresses, you'll be able set any Qwilr Page so that it ignores internal views.
+You'll need to enable this setting on each page where you want to exclude internal views.

 Step 1.
-Click on the Share button for the page you want to edit, either from the dashboard or from the edit screen.
+Click on the Share button for the page you want to edit, either from the dashboard or from the editor.

 Step 2.
-On the sharing settings page, click Edit security settings for this link.
+In the pop-up that appears, click Edit security settings for this link.

 Step 3.
-You'll see a list of the security options.
 Enable the Filter Office Views switch, and then you'll see a list of the IP addresses that have been entered in your settings.
 (If no IPs have been entered yet, you'll see a link to the Settings page to add them.)

 Choose the IP address you want to restrict and you're done.
-We'll no longer track views on the public URL that come from that IP address.
+This page will no longer track views on the public URL that come from that IP address.